mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ## Q1.
 Training the four models

 Our first candidate will be a logistic regression model.
-The maximum number of iterations has been set after some trial and error.
+The maximum number of iterations has been set after some trial and error (not shown here).

 ```
 In [7]: from sklearn.linear_model import LogisticRegression